VA Educational Benefits

 Due to the extended processing time of the VA, it is not recommended that students rely on VA payments to arrive prior to Vanderbilt’s payment deadline.
 We suggest that all students have a plan to cover their living expenses until VA educational benefits are paid.
 The VA can take as long as 6-8 weeks to process certifications for VA educational benefits.

-The student service fees and health insurance fees are not covered by VA educational benefits because those fees are not mandatory for all students at Vanderbilt.
-Additional information regarding the waiver of these fees may be found at activity fee waiver or a student health insurance waiver.
-Maintenance and orientation fees in the Owen Graduate School of Management are also not approved for VA educational benefits.
+Health insurance fees are not covered by VA educational benefits because those fees are not mandatory for all students at Vanderbilt.
+Additional information regarding the waiver of the health insurance fees may be found here.
+Student Service fees are not approved for VA educational benefits, nor are maintenance fees in the Owen Graduate School of Management.

 Executive Master of Business Administration

-The VA considers the programs offered by the School of Nursing to be distance programs.
-Please note that the effective Monthly Housing Allowance rate for those enrolled solely in distance learning is one-half the national average MHA.
+Online courses in the School of Nursing are certified as distance courses.
+Please note that the effective Monthly Housing Allowance rate for those enrolled in distance learning is one-half the national average MHA.
 For more information, click here.

 The Peabody online programs offered by Peabody College are distance programs.
-Peabody weekend courses are distance courses.
 Please note that the effective Monthly Housing Allowance rate for those enrolled solely in distance learning is one-half the national average MHA.
 For more information, click here.
-Students in the Peabody online programs should also review the VA’s information on How is my housing allowance paid if I'm not a full-time student?

 Students who wish to study overseas should review Information for Students Wishing to Attend Foreign Schools provided by the VA to determine whether or not the program in which they hope to enroll is approved for veterans’ educational benefits.
 If the overseas program is approved for veterans’ educational benefits, students should contact a school certifying official to find out when VA educational payments will occur and whether or not the VA educational payments will cover the total cost of the overseas program.